Ford County, Illinois

 Ford County is a county located in the U.S. state of Illinois.
-According to the 2010 United States Census, it had a population of 14,081.
+According to the 2020 United States census, it had a population of 13,534.
 Its county seat is Paxton.
-Ford County was part of the Champaign–Urbana, IL Metropolitan Statistical Area until 2018, when the Office of Management and Budget removed the county from the area.
+Ford County was part of the Champaign-Urbana Metropolitan Area until 2018, when the Office of Management and Budget removed the county from the area.

 History

-Ford County was formed February 17, 1859 making it Illinois's "newest" county.
+Ford County was formed February 17, 1859, making it Illinois's "newest" county.
 It was created at the behest of some residents of Vermilion County, who complained to the General Assembly that they lived too far from the county seat.
 Ford County was named after Thomas Ford, the Governor of Illinois from 1842 to 1846.

 Geography

 According to the US Census Bureau, the county has a total area of 486 sqmi, of which 486 sqmi is land and 0.6 sqmi (0.1%) is water.

 Climate and weather

 In recent years, average temperatures in the county seat of Paxton have ranged from a low of 14 °F in January to a high of 85 °F in July, although a record low of -25 °F was recorded in January 1999 and a record high of 102 °F was recorded in June 1988.
 Average monthly precipitation ranged from 1.40 in in February to 4.38 in in May.